 I've been reading a very interesting book called "Dausos" (paradise) by Gintaras Beresnevičius.
 It's a pity that his books have not been translated into English because his research would reach a larger audience.
 The following is my book review:

 Gintaras Beresnevičius used a very scientific method using archeological finds, folklore texts, the findings of other researchers and historical accounts found in various chronicles to unfold the historical change in beliefs and mythologies of the numerous Baltic tribes.
+Even though, the Baltic peoples were a collection of tribes who had different mythologies about the afterlife, there was a common belief that death was not the end to life!
+This belief was demonstrated throughout history.

 eg The, possibly hundreds of people who stoically killed themselves in the castle of Pilėnai, Jotvingiai people who fought to the death,